-We are born into a world where personal accomplishments defines whose are.
-The world places high value on those with money, fame, achievements, education, influence.
+We are born into a world where personal accomplishments define who we are.
+You see, the world system places high value on those with money, fame, achievements, education, influence.
 Even how we look often affects our upward mobility.
-Even as believers, we are often driven by wealth and status.
+Many believers are even driven by wealth and status.
 None of these things is of significance to our God.

 As I mentioned in “A Vision of the Kingdom of God and His Righteousness,” when I first became a born again Christian, the Lord spoke to my heart, “But seek first his kingdom and his righteousness, and all these things will be given to you as well.”
 (Matthew 6:33) I have never been moved by people with wealth or status, nor have I ever been a respecter of persons, but as I mentioned in the earlier blog, I had no clue what Matthew 6:33 meant as a young Christian.
 Yet, in my zeal, I felt that I had to do something, so I worked at seeking the kingdom and his righteousness.
 I continued to hit brick walls until I placed my focus on Jesus and not on works!

-Now, I meditate on Matthew 6:33, Psalm 46:10, Psalms 23 and 27 and other scriptures in my prayer and devotional times.
+Now, as I seek to walk out Matthew 6:33, I also take solace in other scriptures in my prayer and devotional times.

 Here is what I realize more and more each day:

 1. The more I sit before the Lord, the more I want to remain in his Presence.

 2. The more I sit before and focus on the Lord, the more I discern what I need to know.

 3. The more I sit before the Lord in communication (a two-way dialogue), meditate on God’s Word, inspired by Holy Spirit, the more I realize that God is all I need.

 4. The more I sit before the Lord, the less I strive.

 5. The more I sit before the Lord, the more “all these things will be given to you” takes a back seat to, “Seek first His kingdom and His righteousness.”